-□ You can apply a compress (gauze) held in place using adhesive tape to cover your wound for comfort only or to protect it against chafing from rubbing on clothing.

-□ The CLSC will perform the removal of clips approximately 10 to 14 days after your surgery.
-After the clips are removed, maintain a dry dressing (gauze) until fluid no longer seeps out at the clips' entry points.
+You can apply a compress (gauze) held in place using adhesive tape to cover your wound for comfort only or to protect it against chafing from rubbing on clothing.
+The CLSC will perform the removal of clips approximately 10 to 14 days after your surgery.
+After the clips are removed, maintain a dry dressing (gauze) until there is no more liquid leakage at the clips' entry points.